sx14/open-relation.pytorch/README.md

 ## Introduction

-### :boom: Good news!
-This repo supports pytorch-1.0 now!!!
-We borrowed some code and techniques from [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark).
-Just go to pytorch-1.0 branch!

 This project is a *faster* pytorch implementation of faster R-CNN, aimed to accelerating the training of faster R-CNN object detection models.
 Recently, there are a number of good implementations:

 * [rbgirshick/py-faster-rcnn](https://github.com/rbgirshick/py-faster-rcnn), developed based on Pycaffe + Numpy